Examples and some technological applications of electromagnetic waves

-X – rays : They are very important In photographing the bones for detecting the bone fractures , X – rays are used in examining the mineral raws in industry and showing errors , pores and cracks in these minerals .
+X-rays: They are very important In photographing bones for detecting bone fractures, X-rays are used in examining the mineral raws in industry and showing errors, pores, and cracks in these minerals.

-Gamma rays : They are used in medical purposes as the treatment and discovering of some swellings ( tumors ) .
+Gamma rays: They are used for medical purposes as the treatment and discovery of some swellings (tumors).

-Visible ( seen ) light : They are used In photographing cameras , They are very important in television cameras , They are used in light shows ( data show ) .
+Visible (seen) light: They are used In photography cameras, They are very important in television cameras, They are used in light shows (data shows).

-Also they are used in cooking food because these rays have heat effect property and they are used in making remote sets to control and start electric sets ( TV , DVD , air conditioner …. ) .
+Also, they are used in cooking food because these rays have heat effect properties and they are used in making remote sets to control and start electric sets (TV, DVD, air conditioner …. ).